 When is the best time to hike Rio Cerezuelo

 Rio Cerezuelo is a stunning hike all year round.
-Yet, in the summer months it can get hot to do the last bit of the trail.
-After leaving the river, there is an ascent which can get sweaty before you arrive to the waterfall.
+Yet, in the summer months, it can get hot to do the last bit of the trail.
+After leaving the river, there is an ascent that can get sweaty before you arrive at the waterfall.

 Once you pass the mesmerizing waterfall, Cascada de la Malena, there is no water to cool down the rest of the hike, so if you do go in the warmest months, you should do it early in the morning to avoid the heat.

 In the winter months, it can get frosty in the morning, and the shade covers the last part of the trail early as the sun goes down quickly.
 Thus, the best time of the day to go in winter is midday.

 Though Rio Cerezuelo is a fairly short hike, it goes on uneven terrain and can be steep in parts.
 You can expect to get wet on your feet, especially when there’s a lot of water in the river, but also in wet, slippery weather.

 You can also bring lunch on a fine day and either eat by the waterfall or with the breathtaking village views on the way back.